diefenbach/django-lfs/docs/user/management/marketing/discounts.rst

     Adds a new discount to the shop.

 Delete Discount
-    Deletes the currently display disount.
+    Deletes the currently display discount.

 Data
 ====